A look at more recent versions of the theory, and the misrepresentations used to support them

 Few ever subscribed to their version of the theory anyhow.
 Single-assassin theorists, not quite comfortable with the HSCA's proposition that Connally showed no reaction until almost two seconds after Kennedy had been hit, began working backwards, looking for the precise moment that Connally was hit, so they could see if it looked like Kennedy was also hit at this time.
 Now, they could have cited a 1976 study of the film conducted for CBS News by the Itek Corporation; this study had come to the conclusion that Connally had been hit by frame 224.
 And they could also have consulted the 1979 report of the HSCA Photographic Panel, which had also held that Connally was hit by frame 224.
 And they could also have consulted with Dr. Cyril Wecht, who, in opposition to the many conspiracy theorists claiming that Connally was not hit until frame 234 or afterward, had been claiming since at least 1975 that Connally first showed a reaction to being hit between frames 223 and 224.

 But acknowledging any of these studies would have meant acknowledging that men such as Wecht could be right sometimes, and capable of noticing things overlooked by the Warren Commission.
 So, the single-assassin theorist community and mainstream media withheld its judgment on the precise time Connally was wounded until 1993, when Case Closed, a book largely devoted to tearing down conspiracy theorists and supporting the Warren Commission, warmly embraced a study of the Zapruder film performed by a legal services company, Failure Analysis.
-This study, prepared for a mock trial of Oswald in 1992, had concluded that Connally first showed signs of being hit at...frame 224.
+This study, prepared for a mock trial of Oswald in 1992, had concluded that Connally first showed signs of being hit at...frame 224, after his lapel started moving in the previous frame.

 Be prepared for a shock: I think they're right.